adriennekline/segment_matlab/README.md

-# segment_matlab
+# Manual Segmentation in Matlab
-manual segmentation software for matlab
+manual segmentation software for Matlab